KarMiles/campervan-adventures/README.md

 *First Time Visitor's goals:*

-* As a First Time Visitor I want to see what holidays in a campervan look and feel like so that I can decide whether it's appealing to me. **End user goal:** Decide on my  attitude to campervan holidays. **End business goal:** Build prospective customer engagement. **Acceptance criteria:** Present available campervans in an appealing manner. **Measurement of success:** (Measurement of success is the way in which we will prove the story was successful in meeting the user and business goal defined above.
+* As a First Time Visitor I want to see what holidays in a campervan look and feel like so that I can decide whether it's appealing to me. **End user goal:** Decide on my  attitude to campervan holidays. **End business goal:** Build prospective customer engagement. **Acceptance criteria:** Present available campervans in an appealing manner. <!--**Measurement of success:** (Measurement of success is the way in which we will prove the story was successful in meeting the user and business goal defined above.
 This will initially be left blank and will be determined through conversations with research, ux and product.
-This must be finalized before dev starts.)
+This must be finalized before dev starts.) -->

 *First Time or Returning Visitor Goals:*